mark-akturatech/archon-c64/INTERESTING.md

   The additional colors can be enabled by writing a `$00` to addresses `$6599` and `$65D0`.
 - You can draw a game if the last two icons challenge and both kill each other in battle.
 - You can stalemate a game if both players have 3 or less icons and a challenge hasn't occurred within 12 rounds.
 - Address `$8AFF` contains each initial icon for light and dark players.
 The icons are ordered light row 1, light row 2, etc and then dark row 1, dark row 2.
-So is VALKYRIE, ARCHER, GOLUM, KNIGHT, UNICORN, KNIGHT etc.
+So is VALKYRIE, ARCHER, GOLEM, KNIGHT, UNICORN, KNIGHT etc.
 The addresses use the icon offset.
 You can change these without any consequence.
-Eg modify so you have unicorns instead of Knights or 5 Golemns.
+Eg modify so you have unicorns instead of Knights or 5 Golems.
   The icon offsets are defined below:
   ```
   UC, WZ, AR, GM, VK, DJ, PH, KN, BK, SR, MC, TL, SS, DG, BS, GB